mit-panchal/Instagram-bot/README.md

 3. Make your changes and ensure that the code passes all tests.
 4. Create a pull request to merge your changes into the main repository.

-License 📄
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 Acknowledgments 🙏
 - We would like to acknowledge the open-source community for their contributions to the project.
 - Special thanks to the Selenium and dotenv libraries for enabling automation and environment variable management.